International Federation of Journalists: Priorities and campaigns

 The International Federation of Journalists supports and organises union of journalists’ activities in defending their rights and press freedom worldwide.

-It fights for the improvement of journalists' working conditions and rights: freedom of expression, fair remuneration, stable employment and decent pay, gender equality and the fight against all forms of discrimination, copyright protection, freedom of association, safety....
+It fights for the improvement of journalists' working conditions and rights: freedom of expression, fair remuneration, stable employment and decent pay, gender equality and the fight against all forms of discrimination, copyright protection, freedom of association, safety. ...
 In this regard, it campaigns for the adoption of standards aimed at protecting the journalists’ rights and strengthening collective agreements.

 Freelance journalists' rights are a priority concern for the IFJ, which encourages its affiliates to integrate them in their structures.

-The IFJ deals with various threats to press freedom: media concentration, repressive laws, censorship, intimidations, impunity for crimes against media workers...
+The IFJ deals with various threats to press freedom: media concentration, repressive laws, censorship, intimidations, and impunity for crimes against media workers.

 Gender equality

 The Federation promotes equality between women and men journalists in editorial offices and the workplace, in trade unions and in the content of information.

 IFJ Gender Council was founded in 2001 and is composed of representatives of organisations affiliated to the IFJ.
 It is an advisory body that sets the organisation's priorities in terms of gender equality and LGBTI representation.

 The IFJ's objectives for achieving equality include: equal pay, women's access to positions of responsibility in both the media and trade unions, conciliation of private and professional life, combating all forms of harassment, discrimination and violence against women journalists, balanced and unbiased representation of women and men in information content and at all levels of the media industry.